LiDAR, GNSS and IMU Sensor Fine Alignment through Dynamic Time Warping to Construct 3D City Maps: Methods

 \section{Methods}

 This section presents the LIGMA framework for high-precision 3D urban mapping.
 It leverages tightly coupled integration of LiDAR, GNSS, and IMU data.
 As shown in Fig.~\ref{fig:method-pipeline}, the proposed method comprises four main stages: (1) multimodal preprocessing, including noise filtering, voxel downsampling, interpolation, and state estimation via an Extended Kalman Filter; (2) temporal alignment of LiDAR and IMU streams using velocity-based matching and Dynamic Time Warping; (3) hierarchical mapping through NDT registration, GNSS-constrained loop closure, and ICP refinement; and (4) quantitative evaluation using skeleton-based centerline extraction and geometric metrics such as RMSE and Hausdorff distance.
-The following subsections describe each stage in detail.
+The following subsections describe each stage in detail. { We adopt a loosely coupled design: GNSS contributes as soft factors in the pose graph, while temporal alignment is handled in preprocessing.
+This keeps the synchronizer independent of GNSS availability in urban canyons and simplifies deployment at scale.
+Tightly coupled LiDAR–IMU–GNSS back-ends can yield further improvements when raw measurements are accessible, but they require different interfaces and formulations \cite{shan2020liosam,cioffi2020tightly}. }